Tricks to Traverse a 2D Array

 61. Rotate List | 🟠 |

-Some readers have mentioned that after reading many articles on this site and mastering the framework thinking, they can solve most problems that follow a certain pattern.
+Some readers mentioned that after reading many articles on this site, they've mastered the framework thinking and can solve most problems that follow a certain pattern.

-However, framework thinking is not a panacea.
-There are specific techniques that are easy for those who know them and difficult for those who don't.
-These can only be mastered through extensive problem-solving and accumulation.
+However, framework thinking is not all-powerful.
+There are some specific techniques that are easy for those who know them, but difficult for those who do not.
+These can only be summarized and accumulated through frequent practice.

-In this article, I will share some clever operations on two-dimensional arrays.
-Once you have an impression of these techniques, you won't be confused when encountering similar problems in the future.
+In this article, I will share some clever tricks for manipulating two-dimensional arrays.
+If you have a general impression of these, you won't be confused when you encounter similar problems in the future.

 You are given an n x n